bitcoinops/bitcoinops.github.io/_topics/en/output-script-descriptors.md

   - title: "BIPs #1567 adds BIP387 with new `multi_a()` and `sortedmultia_a()` descriptors"
     url: /en/newsletters/2024/05/15/#bips-1567

+  - title: "BIPs 328, 390, and 373 added with specifications for MuSig2 key derivation, descriptors, and PSBTs"
+    url: /en/newsletters/2024/07/05/#bips-1540

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Miniscript